Header image courtesy of Showa (via Facebook)

-Showa has two shops, one in Causeway Bay and the other in Mong Kok, both selling a collection of film cameras mainly for 35mm and also 120mm film formats.
-Most of their products are sourced from the Japanese market and prominent brands include Nikon, Minolta, and Canon.
-Showa also provides various types of developing services once you finish shooting up your film, and if you’re new to analogue photography, don’t hesitate to ask the staff for their expertise.
-They will gladly help you pick out the best gear and teach you the basics of film photography if you are a budding beginner.
+Showa has two shops—one in Causeway Bay and the other in Mong Kok—both selling a collection of film cameras mainly for 35-millimetre and also 120-millimetre film formats.
+Most of its products are sourced from the Japanese market and prominent brands include Nikon, Minolta, and Canon.
+Showa also provides various types of film developing services once you finish shooting up your roll.
+If you’re new to analogue photography, don’t hesitate to ask the staff for their expertise; they will gladly help you pick out the best gear and teach you the basics of film photography if you are a budding beginner.

-Located in the heart of Causeway Bay, Meteor caters towards more experienced and advanced film photography enthusiasts.
+Located in the heart of Causeway Bay, Meteor caters to more advanced film photography enthusiasts.
 This minimalistic shop mainly sells a range of high-quality rangefinder Leica film cameras, which come with steeper price tags that might intimidate the average entry-level photographer.
-Other than cameras and accessories, Meteor also features very appealing photobooks in an almost gallery-like setting.
-Due to the quality and location of the store, expect the cameras to be more expensive than other outlets.
-They also host exhibitions from time to time to feature local photographers and promote their work.
+Other than cameras and accessories, Meteor also features appealing photobooks in an almost gallery-like setting.
+Due to the quality of products and location of the store, expect the cameras to be more expensive than other outlets.
+It also hosts exhibitions from time to time to feature local photographers and promote their work.

 Situated in one of the oldest and most vibrant neighbourhoods in Hong Kong, Sunrise Professional Photofinishing is a no-frills second-hand film camera shop.
-It has some of the oldest second-hand cameras on the market, and you may even uncover used models dating back to the Second World War!
-Sunrise initially opened in the 1970s as a neighbourhood photoshop but was eventually taken over by two young film photographers to indulge their passion for collecting second-hand cameras.
+It has some of the oldest second-hand cameras on the market, and you may even uncover used models dating back to World War II.
+Sunrise initially opened in the 1970s as a neighbourhood shop for photography needs but was eventually taken over by two young film photographers to indulge their passion for collecting second-hand cameras.

 Chung Pui Photo Supplies Hong Kong, 44 Stanley Street, Central | (+852) 2845 2539

-David Chan Company is located in a shopping arcade in Tsim Tsa Tsui and the owner is a charismatic, passionate, and knowledgeable person who runs the shop himself.
-You name it, they’ve got it: Chan’s collection of a second-hand and vintage film cameras is truly a sight, as it is displayed right by the hallway of the shopping arcade.
-This hidden shop is not hard to miss as there will be many cameras displayed right by the shop’s door!
+David Chan Company is located in a shopping arcade in Tsim Sha Tsui and the owner is a charismatic, passionate, and knowledgeable person who runs the shop himself.
+You name it, they’ve got it: Chan’s collection of second-hand and vintage film cameras is truly a sight, as it is displayed right by the hallway of the shopping arcade.
+This hidden shop is not hard to miss, as there will be many cameras displayed right by the shop’s door!